MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 that may need to know about the rollout, but follow your organization's standard rollout process, including change and configuration management.

-You must have an executive-level sponsor, either an IT Director or CIO-level executive.
-Sponsorship is advisable to help with any cross-team blocking issues, and it is a requirement to participate in the Teams TAP.
+Executive-level sponsorship is highly advisable to help with any cross-team blocking issues.

 You will need access to several administration tools, so either get access to those tools or get people on the v-team who can access the tools.

-- Administration for Mesh Teams features will be done in Microsoft Teams Admin Center (TAC) in the Microsoft 365 Admin Portal.
+- Team Admin Center (TAC) is needed to configure avatar and immersive spaces administration

-- Administration for Mesh features related to Worlds will be done in a Mesh resource in the Azure Portal.
+- Azure portal is needed to administer Mesh scripting.

 - Other tasks like permitting URLs and firewall ports will be done in whatever administrative tools are used by your organization.